chrisjrn/kaas/README.md

 Note that the default interpreter is Python 2.6 as this provices PyObjC bindings on most Mac OS X installations with no external dependencies.

-It currently does not support Keynote 6 (2013 release), due to Keynote 6's lack of a scripting interface.
+It currently working towards support for Keynote 6 (2013 release).

 This is the server component of Keymote, my Android Keynote Remote, which can be found on the [Play Store](https://play.google.com/store/apps/details?id=net.noogz.keymote)